-Personally speaking, I’m a big fan of drinking in Urban Tap House (great for a wide selection of Wales-brewed beers and ciders within cat-swinging distance of the Principality Stadium), The Dead Canary (for an intimate speakeasy vibe) or Buffalo, when you just want to party 'til the sun comes up.
+Personally speaking, I’m a big fan of drinking in Tiny Rebel (great for a wide selection of Wales-brewed beers and ciders within cat-swinging distance of the Principality Stadium), The Dead Canary (for an intimate speakeasy vibe) or Buffalo, when you just want to party 'til the sun comes up.

 Visit a market

 If there’s one thing we’re not short of in Cardiff, it’s markets.
 Serious Cardiff shoppers will obviously head to the arcades or shopping centres, but if you’re after something a little offbeat, our markets are perfect.

 On Saturday, visit Cardiff Indoor Market, with its selection of stalls from the functional to the kitsch.

 On Sunday, try the Riverside Farmers Market – on the riverbank opposite the Millennium Stadium, you can pick up a variety of organic or local foods, from fresh produce to delicious ready-to-go-treats.

 The first Saturday of the month also has local artist space the Printhaus opening up for punters to wander around and try their hand at artistic endeavours, like jewellery-making, or t-shirt screen-printing.

 If you’re a real bargain hunter, try Splott Market or Cardiff Indoor Flea Market for vintage finds.